As an Amazon Associate I earn from qualifying purchases.

 An easy, 3-ingredient recipe for magic shell you can make at home.
 Bring on the sundaes!

-Let’s back track a bit– somehow authentic Magic Shell escaped my life for oh, like, 25 years, and my fabulous husband brought it back this past summer when we went ALL OUT to celebrate the best summer ever the weekend before I went back to work after maternity leave.
+So let’s back track a bit– somehow authentic Magic Shell escaped my life for oh, like, 25 years, and my fabulous husband brought it back in the summer of 2016 when we went ALL OUT to celebrate the best summer ever the weekend before I went back to work after my first maternity leave.

 We had the works!